Wesellon/HK_AudioMod/README.md

 A lightweight mod for Hollow Knight that adds auditory cues to help you:

-- **Locate bosses on the map** by playing a unique sound when you hover over each boss arena icon.
+- **Locate bosses on the map** by playing a unique sound when you hover over each boss, helping navigation.
-- **Navigate the Delicate Flower quest** using directional “beacon” pulses that guide you step by step.
+- **Navigate the Delicate Flower quest** using sound cues slightly guiding the player.

 ## Installation